engyasin/engyasin.github.io/posts/reinforcement-learning-with-bells-and-whistles.md

 @jax.jit
 def ATA(x):
     return x.dot(x.T)

 # run in IPython :
 %timeit -n 100 ATA(arr).block_until_ready()

 ```

-- JAX can autovectorise any function with its `jax.vmap()` function (alteratively with `@jax.vmap` decorator).
-This is needed if you want to run a function or sequence of inputs: instead of looping through each input alone, you can pass these inputs as *batch* and get huge speed up over pur Python & Numpy code.
-Practically the input and output will be stacked and concatenated adding another dimension to their matrices (you can chose its place).
-We show below that this is also faster than Gymnasium way of environment vectorization.
+- JAX's `jax.vmap()` function (or the `@jax.vmap` decorator) enables automatic vectorization of functions,
+facilitating parallel processing of multiple inputs.
+Instead of iterating through each input individually, you can
+pass them as a *batch* to achieve significant speed improvements over standard Python and NumPy code.
+The input and output are effectively stacked and concatenated, adding a new dimension to their matrices (the placement of this dimension is configurable).
+We demonstrate that this approach is also faster than the Gymnasium environment
+vectorization methods.

-- In JAX we can also vectorize functions across computational recourse, which allow parallel processing.
-This has the same implementation as `vmap` but by wrapping any function with `jax.pmap()` or the decorator `@jax.pmap`.
+- JAX also supports vectorization across computational resources, enabling parallel processing.
+This functionality is implemented similarly to `vmap`, using either `jax.pmap()` or the `@jax.pmap` decorator.

-> *Note*: JAX execution is Asynchronized by default, this means that the code return directly before calculating the output of a function.
-To force it to wait, we should append any function call with `.block_until_ready()`.
+> *Note*: JAX execution is, by default, asynchronous.
+This means that code returns immediately before calculating the output of a function.
+To ensure the function completes before returning, use `.block_until_ready()` to append the function call.

-- In addition to compiling with XLA, JAX can calculate gradients effectively by doing **automatic differentiation** *autodiff* of the calculations of all variables.
-This is very useful in speeding up training of neural networks.
+- Beyond compilation with XLA, JAX effectively calculates gradients through **automatic differentiation**
+(*autodiff*) of all variable calculations.
+This is particularly beneficial for accelerating the training of neural
+networks.

-- Control statements (*for, while, if, switch*) are known as performance bottleneck in Python.
-In JAX, they can be replaced as follows:
+- Control statements (*for, while, if, switch*) are known performance bottlenecks in Python.
+In JAX, these can be
+replaced with functional equivalents as follows:

 ```python
 from jax import lax